blynkkk/blynkkk.github.io/BlynkFirmware.md

 This function should be called frequently to process incoming commands and perform housekeeping of Blynk connection.
 It is usually called in ``` void loop() {} ```.

-You can initiate it in other places, unless you run out of heap memory (in the cascaded functions with local memory).
+This command can be initiated it in other places of your code unless you run out of heap memory (in the cascaded functions with local memory).

 For example, it is not recommended to call ``` Blynk.run() ``` inside of the  ```BLYNK_READ ``` and ``` BLYNK_WRITE ``` functions on low-RAM devices.

 ## Digital & Analog pins control
-The library can perform basic pin IO (input-output) operations out-of-the-box:
+Blynk library can perform basic pin IO (input-output) operations out-of-the-box:

     digitalRead
     digitalWrite
     analogRead
     analogWrite (PWM or Analog signal depending on the platform)

 No need to write code for simple things like LED, Relay control and analog sensors.
+Just choose a corresponding Pin in Blynk app and control it directly with no additional code

 ## Virtual pins control
-Virtual Pins are designed to send any data from your microcontroller to the Blynk App and back.
+Virtual Pins is a way to exchange any data between your hardware and Blynk app.
 Think about Virtual Pins as channels for sending any data.
-Make sure you differentiate Virtual Pins from physical pins on your hardware.
+Make sure you differentiate Virtual Pins from physical GPIO pins on your hardware.
 Virtual Pins have no physical representation.

-Virtual Pins can be used to interface with libraries (Servo, LCD and others) and implement custom functionality.
+Virtual Pins are commonly used to interface with other libraries (Servo, LCD and others) and implement custom logic.
-The device may send data to the App using  ```Blynk.virtualWrite(pin, value)``` and receive data from the App using ```BLYNK_WRITE(vPIN)```.
+The device can send data to the App using  ```Blynk.virtualWrite(pin, value)``` and receive data from the App using ```BLYNK_WRITE(vPIN)```.
+Read below

 #### Virtual Pin data types
-The actual values are sent as strings, so there are no practical limits on the data that can be sent.
+All Virtual Pin values are always sent as Strings and there are no practical limits on the data that can be sent.
-However, remember the limitations of the platform when dealing with numbers.
-For example the integer on Arduino is 16-bit, allowing range -32768 to 32767.
+However, there are certian limitations on the hardware side when dealing with numbers.
+For example, the integer on Arduino is 16-bit, allowing range -32768 to 32767.

-You can interpret incoming data as Integers, Floats, Doubles and Strings:
+To interpret incoming data as Integers, Floats, Doubles and Strings use:

 ```cpp
 param.asInt();
 param.asFloat();